eurodatacube/eodash-assets/collections/crop_forecast_CropOM/crop_forecast_CropOM.md

 The API takes location, crop type, crop variety, sowing date, and irrigation water application data as user inputs, HR-VPP data from [Copernicus Land Services](https://land.copernicus.eu/en), Meteorological and Soil data from DDC data sources, and retrieves daily crop development (phenology), biomass, water need, and predicted yield data.

 **CropOM** is a technology company (SME) that develops data integration platform services and integrated software for agriculture, insurance, and education.
-For more information, go to [cropom.com](https://cropom.com/)
+Read more about this technology on a [dedicated online story](https://race.esa.int/story?id=yield-forecast-crop-water-demand#section-crop-yield) for more information or go to [cropom.com](https://cropom.com/).